max-wn/vimwiki/index.md

-[yt-dlp](yt-dlp) --> download videos and audio from thousand websites [zathura](zathura.md) --> minimalistic document viewer (PDF) [zip and unzip](zip-unzip.md) --> archiving and compression
+[yt-dlp](yt-dlp) --> download videos and audio from thousand websites [zathura](zathura.md) --> minimalistic document viewer (PDF) [zip and unzip](zip-unzip.md) --> archiving and compression [zotero](zotero.md) --> A tool to help you collect, organize, cite, and share your research sources.

 ---